Atlas

 About the Name Atlas

-The Titan and the Greek root
+The Maps and the Weight

 Compare Atlas with another name